israelrmartinez/INFO-430-lab2/README.md

 5) Write the SQL code to populate each look-up table with three rows using INSERT statements.

 6) Write the SQL code to create a stored procedure to populate tblORDER table.
 Be sure to pass in appropriate parameters needed to 'look-up' required values (do not pass-in ID values!!).

+## Extra Credit: SPROC instructions
+Draft an ERD for a topic of your choice.
+You should have approximately 7 entities, FK/PKs, and correct crows foot notation for full credit.